-Today we are seeing growing interest and use of 360 video and VR content.
-Thanks to advances in technology, all that most users need is a smart phone and a low-cost device like the Google Cardboard.
+Today we are seeing growing interest and use of 360 videos and VR content.
+Thanks to advances in technology, all that most users need is a smartphone and a low-cost device like Google Cardboard.
 As a content producer, it’s always a challenge to come up with new and innovative ways to engage audiences.

 We, here at Tonijn, corporate media producers, wanted to know more about it and try it out.